 The internet is full of talk about toxic people.
 Searching for “toxic person” yields 295 million hits on Google.
 That’s a whole lotta toxicity.

 If someone is abusive, you deserve to a) be free from them, and b) call them toxic or whatever else you might choose.
 But those 295 million online hits aren’t all talking about abusers.
 It seems like toxic person is one of those terms that gets thrown around so freely that it ceases to have any clearly defined meaning.
+A similar thing seems to happen, to a lesser extent, with the notion of an “unsafe person.”

 It really starts to grate my rutabagas when the toxic person label starts to encompass people with mental illness.
 Ashley’s so negative all the time.
 It just sucks the life right out of me.
 She’s really toxic.
 I’m making that up, but it’s conceivable something like that might come up if I actually had contact with people.
 Toxic=negative seems to be a common equation, and mental illness is often all too happy to help out with negativity.
 The attitude about toxicity is probably in keeping with the toxic positivity message that happy is the only acceptable way to be.